btroncone/learn-rxjs/operators/filtering/debouncetime.md

 ---

-:bulb: This operator is popular in scenarios such as type-ahead where the rate of user input must be controlled!
+💡 This operator is popular in scenarios such as type-ahead where the rate of user input must be controlled!

 ---